varunkumardev/amitmerchant1990.github.io/_posts/2020-07-10-proposed-named-arguments-php.md

 As you can see, the code is now pretty self-documenting as compared to the previous example.
 Now, we know what the fourth param is intended to do.

 Apart from this, this would be very convenient when a function has a high number of parameters or default ones.
+With named arguments, we can make the code much more readable.

 ### Order-agnostic paramters